tpark94/speedplusbaseline/README.md

 - [2021.12.02] Our paper will be presented at the 2022 IEEE Aerospace Conference!
 This repository is updated for our latest draft which will soon become available in arXiv.
 - [2022.08.13] Citation update.
 - [2022.10.12] As announced on the [Kelvins website](https://kelvins.esa.int/pose-estimation-2021/discussion/90/), the post-mortem competition will terminate on 2022/12/31, followed by the full release of the lightbox and sunlamp labels on 2023/01/01.
 This repository will be updated shortly afterwards to reflect the new availability of the test labels.
+- [2023.01.12] The lightbox and sunlamp domain test labels are now available through [Stanford Digital Repository](https://purl.stanford.edu/wv398fc4383)!
+The metrics for HIL domains are also slightly modified to be in agreement with our [new paper](https://www.sciencedirect.com/science/article/pii/S0094576523000048) summarizing the competition.

 ## Introduction